Article Reviewed by a licensed insurance professional: Sam Meenasian (CA dept of insurance license #0F75955).

 There are so many legal terms associated with insurance that sometimes people get overwhelmed.
 Loss payee can be a confusing term if you don’t know what it means.
 Once you understand this concept, however, it won’t feel so mysterious.

-Think of this kind of insurance protection as a means of protecting anyone who is connected with your work or property.
-This is just a person who has a financial interest in your property, not some complex and scary legal concept you won’t ever understand.
+A loss payee isn’t anyone connected to your work/property.
+This is just a person or entity who has a financial interest in your property, not some complex and scary legal concept you won’t ever understand.

 Let’s Break it Down

-One of the classic ways that you can easily have the loss payee position in any contract explained to you, is through the example of buying a car.
-When you purchase a car, your lender will be the loss payee on the loan.
+One of the classic ways that you can easily have the loss payee position in any contract explained to you is through the example of buying a car.
+When you purchase a car, the lender is typically listed on the insurance policy (often as lienholder and/or loss payee) for physical damage/comp and collision.
 That is because the bank still has an interest in the car while it is being paid on.
-When the loan is paid off, the loss payee will no longer be needed.
+When the loan is paid off, the loss payee will no longer be added.

 This is a step that is done for financial protection for businesses of all shapes and sizes.
 It’s not just banks that might be a loss payee.
 Here are some examples of the people or entities that might be listed as loss payees on your insurance policy: